ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

     - **File**: disk-based storage mechanism that contains content created by humans and/or computer programs

+## Software Testing

+### Technical Question

+- How can I use the processes of software testing and debugging to establish a confidence in the correctness of a Python program?

+### Reading Assignments

+- Chapters 8 of *Introduction to Computation and Programming Using Python*

+???+ note "Technical Concepts"

+    - **Testing**: process of running a program to try to ascertain whether or not it works as intended
+    - **Debugging**: process of trying to fix a program that does not currently work as intended
+    - **Unit Testing**: writing and running test cases designed to ensure that small units of functionality work correctly
+    - **Regression Testing**: process of re-running test cases whenever a programmer makes any program changes
+    - **Defensive Programming**: creating software to ensure that defects are overt and persistent

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you